Learning from LoL (League of Legends) Certificate Expiration Incident: How AWS ACM Automatic Renewal Works

 10

-Now, ACM will automatically renew the certificate starting 60 days before its expiration date.
+Now ACM will automatically renew the certificate starting 60 days before expiration.

 Conclusion

-With AWS ACM, maintaining DNS validation records is all you need for automatic certificate renewal.
-By automating certificate management, you can significantly reduce the risk of outages due to human error.
+With AWS ACM, certificate renewal happens automatically as long as DNS validation records are maintained.
+By automating certificate management, you can significantly reduce the risk of outages caused by human error.

 Share this article